 The Consensus Model does not require or exclude the DNP as an entry-level degree option for APRNs.

 We recommend that you get certified as soon as possible.
 APRN certification eligibility requirements are based exclusively on educational preparation.
-You are more likely to be eligible to test under current criteria as opposed to the criteria defined under the Consensus Model.
+You are more likely to be eligible to test under current CCNS criteria as opposed to the new ACCNS criteria defined under the Consensus Model.

-Identify the certification program that best aligns with your educational preparation and determine if you meet the exam eligibility requirements.
-If you do not meet current educational eligibility requirements, makeup coursework must be completed in a postgraduate or doctorate program.
+If you do not meet current educational eligibility requirements, makeup coursework must be completed in a post-graduate or DNP program.
+Candidates must apply for the CCNS initial exam by Dec.
+31, 2014.

-“Acute care” was retained in the exam titles and credentials in order to help ensure protection of the most medically fragile patients by making it explicitly clear to employers, regulators and others that the credential-holder is qualified to care for both acutely ill and less-acute patients.
+“Acute care” is represented in the ACCNS credentials in order to help ensure protection of the most medically fragile patients by making it explicitly clear to employers, regulators and others that the credential-holder is qualified to care for both acutely ill and less-acute patients.

 The Consensus Model encompasses acute care, requiring that CNSs be educated, and their competencies assessed via national certification exams, across the continuum from wellness through acute care.

 While it is not specifically called out in the Consensus Model, critical care falls under the larger umbrella of acute care.
 Acute care refers to the care provided to acutely ill patients.
 The term acute care, while sometimes misunderstood, does not apply to all hospitalized patients.

 Does the Consensus Model affect a CNS's ability to work in critical care?

 No. The umbrella of acute care, under which critical care falls, includes any environment in which patients have care requirements that include complex monitoring and therapies, high-intensity advanced practice nursing intervention and continuous vigilance within the full range of high acuity care.